USEPA/sensortoolkit/docs/source/quickstart.rst

 Say that you have chosen to test a sensor from the manufacturer *'Toco'* called the *'Toucan'*.
 Three *Toco Toucans* were deployed at an ambient air monitoring site alongside reference instrumentation.
 Let's say that the Toucan air sensor measures both PM2.5 and O3 and that you have confirmed with the agency overseeing the monitoring site that reference-grade monitors designated either Federal Equivalent Methods (FEMs) or Federal Reference Methods (FRMs) are situated at the monitoring site for the pollutants you plan to measure.
 Following a sampling period of 30 days, you collect data from each Toucan sensor and acquire data from the monitoring agency for collocated reference measurements.

 1 - Setting Up for sensortoolkit
 --------------------------------

 Setting up for sensortoolkit requires downloading Python and an IDE, creating a project directory, and downloading your sensor and reference data.
-A brief run through is given below, but more detailed information can be found in the next section.
+A brief run through is given below, but more information can be found in the next section.

 Download Python and IDE
 """""""""""""""""""""""

-As sensortoolkit is a python package, users will need Python(v3.6 or greater) to use it.
+As sensortoolkit is a Python package, users will need Python(v3.6 or greater) to use it.
 It's highly recommended that users download `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_ or `Anaconda <https://www.anaconda.com/products/individual>`_ as both are free installers of a simple open source environment and package manager and Python.

 .. note::

-  `Click here <./setup.html#download-python-and-ide>`__ for more info about installing python with Anaconda or Miniconda.
+  `Click here <./setup.html#download-python-and-ide>`__ for more info about installing Python with Anaconda or Miniconda.

 Sensortoolkit works best in development environments that allow you to simultaneously develop scripts, view and explore variables, and, execute code.
 These types of software utilities are called integrated development environments (IDEs).
-One popular IDE for python included alongside Anaconda distributions of the coding language is the `Spyder IDE <https://www.spyder-ide.org>`__.
+One popular IDE for Python included alongside Anaconda distributions of the coding language is the `Spyder IDE <https://www.spyder-ide.org>`__.

 Create Project Directory